dwyl/dev-setup/readme.md

 ## `iTerm`

-The default terminal emulator on Mac is _OK_...
+The default terminal emulator on Mac is _OK_ for basic tasks... <br />
 We find that
 [**`iTerm`**](http://www.iterm2.com/)
 is _considerably_ better UX.